arturoschneider/Artur/project/README.md

 As an brief example you can do so by changing the attributes of the .img-text-wrapper .subtitle where you can change color, size, justify the text and more:

 ## ¡Thanks!
-IT's been a pleasure to be a part of such a high end course, which has given the opportunity to learn and get in touch with people from different countries and backgrounds.
+IT's been a pleasure to be a part of such a high end course, in which I have been given the opportunity to learn and get in touch with people from different countries and backgrounds.
 It's been an incredible journey and I couldn't be more grateful to everyone involved.
-Again, THANKS A LOT!
+Again, ¡THANKS A LOT!

 ## NO ENDORSEMENT
 For this project there is no endorse to any commercial product or service, including any subjects of analysis.
 Any reference to specific commercial products,